codatio/codat-docs/docs/integrations/banking/truelayer/faqs-about-truelayer.md

 sidebar_label: FAQs
 ---

+:::note Bank of Ireland account support
-:::note Bank Of Ireland accounts are temporarily unsupported and will be re-added on 17th October
+Bank of Ireland accounts are temporarily unsupported and will be re-added on 17th of October, 2023.
 :::

 If your TrueLayer question isn't answered on this page, please contact our support team.